 At induction, IV injection speed should result in the total dose, if required, being administered over a period of 60 seconds.

-Administer one quarter of the calculated dose every 15 seconds.
+In dogs and cats administer one quarter of the recommended dose every 15 seconds and in rabbits 1/4 of the recommended 2mg/kg dose every 20-25 seconds.
 Assess depth of anaesthesia after each 1/4 dose until the patient is fully anaesthetised and can be intubated with ease.
-In well premedicated animals the total calculated dose may not be required.
+In well premedicated animals the animals the recommended dose may not be required.

 Visit Using Alfaxan for dosage information.

-After a single full induction dose of Alfaxan®, the duration of anaesthesia will vary according to the patient, concurrent medications and disease processes.
-2mg/kg administered to a healthy un-premedicated dog will result in approximately 10 minutes of anaesthesia50, 5mg/kg administered to a healthy un-premedicated cats will produce approximately 25 minutes of anaesthesia51 and in a healthy rabbit approximately 10 minutes of anaesthesia10.
+After a single full induction dose of Alfaxan® Multidose, the duration of anaesthesia will vary according to the patient, concurrent medications and disease processes.
+2mg/kg administered to a healthy un-premedicated dog will result in approximately 10 minutes of anaesthesia50, 5mg/kg administered to a healthy un-premedicated cats will produce approximately 25 minutes of anaesthesia51 and in a healthy rabbit approximately 10 minutes of anaesthesia71.